First In the Nation to Vote

 How and when did this midnight voting happen?

 The Hart’s Location midnight voting tradition, which began in 1948, actually predates the more widely known Dixville Notch practice; however, Dixville Notch generally receives greater publicity because Hart’s Location discontinued the practice in 1964 only to reinstate it in 1996.
 The Balsams gained national attention when the media searched for better communications.
-Facilities are limited in Hart’s Location and today, cell service is limited.
+Facilities are limited in Hart’s Location and even today, cell service is limited.
 Journalists need a means to connect with their newsroom.
 Dixville Notch was a great solution with ample accommodations available at The Balsams along with their own phone company to solve the connection issue.

 More fun facts about Hart’s Location’s status as the first town to begin midnight voting according to January, 2016 Boston Globe story –